roboteur/iot-ota-web-esp8266/README.md

 5. Publish message 1, as this will trigger the firmware update.

 ## Notes
-* I know this is a little bit fast but should you need to understand this further, please feel free to message me.
+* The procedures written here "might be limited" to some, please feel free to message me if you need further understanding.
 * You can add more features and be fancy with your projects but this is probably the simplest yet useful OTA via Cloud method you will ever see on the internet.

 ## Feel Free To Direct Message